mortii/anki-morphs/docs/src/user_guide/usage/generators.md

 ![generator-parsing-options.png](../../img/generator-preprocess-options.png)

-The 'ignore'-options are equivalent to those found in ['Preprocess' settings](../setup/settings/preprocess.md).
+These options are equivalent to those found in [`Preprocess` settings](../setup/settings/preprocess.md).